ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Attestation Key Certificate Chain {#sec-ak-chain}

-The data format in this specification represents PKIX evidence and requires third-party endorsement in order to establish trust.
-Part of this endorsement is a trust anchor that chains to the HSM's attestation key (AK) which signs the evidence.
+The data format in this specification represents PKIX Evidence and requires third-party endorsement in order to establish trust.
+Part of this endorsement is a trust anchor that chains to the HSM's attestation key (AK) which signs the Evidence.
 In practice the trust anchor will usually be a manufacturing CA belonging to the device vendor which proves that the device is genuine and not counterfeit.
 The trust anchor can also belong to the device operator as would be the case when the AK certificate is replaced as part of onboarding the device into a new operational network.

-The AK certificate that signs the evidence MUST have the Extended Key Usage `id-kp-attest`, as defined in {{I-D.jpfiset-lamps-attestationkey-eku}}, set.
+The AK certificate that signs the Evidence MUST have the Extended Key Usage `id-kp-attest`, as defined in {{I-D.jpfiset-lamps-attestationkey-eku}}, set.

-Note that the data format specified in {{sec-data-model}} allows for zero, one, or multiple 'SignatureBlock's, so a single evidence statement could be un-protected, or could be endorsed by multiple AK chains leading to different trust anchors.
+Note that the data format specified in {{sec-data-model}} allows for zero, one, or multiple 'SignatureBlock's, so a single Evidence statement could be un-protected, or could be endorsed by multiple AK chains leading to different trust anchors.
 See {{sec-verif-proc}} for a discussion of handling multiple SignatureBlocks.